nutanix/ntnx-api-cmdlet-help/md/en-US/Nutanix.Prism.Common.md

 Updates the image.

 ### [Set-VM](Set-VM.md)
-Updates VM
+Updates VM.

 ### [Start-VM](Start-VM.md)
-Power on the VM
+Power on the VM.

 ### [Stop-VM](Stop-VM.md)
-Power off the VM
+Power off the VM.

 ### [Wait-Task](Wait-Task.md)
-Waits until all tasks are finished or timeout
+Waits until all tasks are finished or timeout.